LaurentBouquet/joliquiz/README.md

 ### 3) Init database and start the built-in server

-Enter this commands in a terminal prompt :
+Migrate and start the server with the following commands :
 ```bash
 php bin/console doctrine:migrations:migrate
 php bin/console doctrine:fixtures:load